dpsast/jkid-platform/jkid-daemon/README.md

 Check the port your Gitea service listens to, and complete the `{url}`, for example, `http://localhost:3000/api/v1/`.
 Note that the API endpoint should always end with `/api/v1/` (pay attention to the last character `/`).

+### Auto Pass List

+The auto pass list is a list of student IDs that are allowed to pass the registration process without any manual review.
+The list is stored in a file named `auto-pass.txt` in the root directory of the project.
+The file should contain one student ID per line.

 ### Network

 Without explicitly configuring, the CORS policy of this daemon only accepts requests from the "source" `http://localhost:5173`, which is the address of Vite dev server.
 Add the following line to the `.env` file: